-“Software development is so complex that makes it unmeasurable.”
+“Software development is so complex that it is unmeasurable.”

 This is just a myth.
 If we identify what we can (and should) measure, what correlations tell the most important stories, using the latest technology and the results of the research we have done, many aspects of development become much more transparent.
 You just have to ask the right questions.
 Try Gitential, and you will see!

 “Software development is a form of art.
 How do you measure art?”

 We believe this is a mystification of software development, usually voiced by developers themselves.
 Gitential is created by developers, so we get it: programming is a creative process that is hard to understand, compare, and analyze.
 However, complexity itself does not equate to art.
 Evaluation of art is subjective and depends on time, personal taste, and so on – software, on the other hand, fulfills a specification that can be tested and validated.
 It has an associated time and cost.
 These are very exact things.